 Scores range from 200 to 600 and are a composite of points from the multiple-choice questions.
 There is no passing score in general: each college or university sets its own standards for admission.
 Check with the colleges that interest you to see what the specific passing ranges are.
 PCAT score ranges are ranked as a percentile relative to current PCAT average scores from recent groups of test takers.

-The exam is offered in January, July, and September at Pearson VUE Test Centers.
+For 2021, the exam is offered in January, February, and March at Pearson VUE Test Centers.